 BPO company buildings are situated in the heart of the city most of the time.

 They are created with state-of-the-art designs and amenities that are well-thought-out to address the needs of the employees.

 Most buildings have sleeping quarters for agents with night shifts, pantry areas, game rooms, gyms, and training rooms.

 These are designed to fit the fast-paced life of the BPO employees and to give comfort and convenience to the employees.

 A BPO company requires employees to work at least nine hours a day for five days per week.

 Employees get to enjoy two rest days, giving them time with their families while taking care of errands and chores at home.

 They even have extra time to spend with their colleagues after work or even on one of their rest days.

-Most of the employees or teams would usually pan for dinner or lunch out after their shift.
-They also have occasional team buildings where they just choose to go out of town or a nearby place to relax and have fun with their colleagues, and sometimes, together with their family.
+BPO companies also have occasional team buildings where they choose to go out of town or to a nearby place to relax and have fun with their colleagues and families.